Two Commercial Pilots On Two Separate Flights Spot The Same UFO Flying Over Arizona

 Recordings of two commercial pilots, who reportedly spotted the same UFO over Arizona, have recently been released by the Federal Aviation Administration (FAA).
 The first pilot that was flying a Learjet for Phoenix Air Group reported the sighting to the regional air traffic controller in Albuquerque.
 According to a report from CNN, the conversation happened while the pilot was flying over Arizona on Feb.
 24. The pilot initially asked the air traffic control operator if they had any other aircraft passing through the area as he apparently spotted an unidentified flying object (UFO) whizzing through the air going in the opposite direction.

 The air traffic control operator immediately responded that they had not been informed that there would be any other aircraft in the area.
 One of the controllers even joked that the pilot may have just spotted an alien UFO.
 Just to clarify if there were indeed any another aircraft in the vicinity, air traffic controllers radioed another aircraft close to the Learjet’s flight path.
 Pilots of American Airlines Flight 1095 were asked to be on the lookout for any object that would pass them in the next 15 miles.
-The operators also gave the pilots the object’s altitude and the direction it was going as reported by the Learjet pilot.
+The operators also gave the pilots the object’s altitude and the direction it was going, as reported by the Learjet pilot.

 "Yeah, something just passed over us," the pilot of American Airlines flight 1095 reported.
 "I don’t know what it was, but it was at least two-three thousand feet above us.
 Yeah, it passed right over the top of us." https://t.co/CiSt0p14dt